optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

       Function argument to find_affine_points() for the case where input array *model_improving_points* is zero.
     - **c2** (int): Treshold for accepting the norm of our current x candidate.
       Equal to 10 by default.
-Argument to find_affine_points() in case the input array *model_improving_points* is not zero.
+Argument to *find_affine_points()* in case the input array *model_improving_points* is not zero.
     - **trustregion_subproblem_solver** (str): Solver to use for the trust-region subproblem.
 Two internal solvers are supported:
       - "bntr": Bounded Newton Trust-Region (default, supports bound constraints)
       - "gqtpar": (does not support bound constraints)
+    - **trustregion_subproblem_conjugate_gradient_step** (str): Routine for computing
+      the conjugate gradient step, when the subsolver "bntr" is used.
+      Available conjugate gradient routines are:
+      - "standard"
+      - "steihaug-toint"
+      - "trsbox" (default)
     - **trustregion_subproblem_options** (dict): Options dictionary containing
       stopping criteria for the subproblem.
 These are the tolerance levels:
-      "ftol", "xtol", and "gtol".
+      "gtol_abs", "gtol_rel", "gtol_scaled", and "maxiter".
       None of them have to be specified by default, but can be.
-    - **batch_evaluator** (str or callable): Name of a pre-implemented batch evaluator (currently 'joblib' and 'pathos_mp') or callable with the same interface as the estimagic batch_evaluators.
+    - **batch_evaluator** (str or callable): Name of a pre-implemented batch evaluator (currently "joblib" and "pathos_mp") or callable with the same interface as the estimagic batch_evaluators.
 Default is "joblib".
     - **n_cores (int)**: Number of processes used to parallelize the function evaluations.
 Default is 1.